SaraIsachari/K2View-Academy/articles/15_web_services/17_Graphit/07_invoking_graphit_files.md

      http://10.21.1.76:3213/api/GraphitWS1?Customer_Id=1472&Case_Id=3707&token=test&graphitProfiler=true&format=json

 The response is displayed in the Browser tab:

 ![](/articles/15_web_services/17_Graphit/images/49_invoking_graphit_files.PNG)

 #### Profiler Flag
-A profiling flag can be parsed in the URL using the graphitProfiler=true setting as un the URL below:
+A profiling flag can be parsed in the URL using the graphitProfiler=true setting as in the following URL:

 ``` http://10.21.1.76:3213/api/GraphitWS1?Customer_Id=1472&Case_Id=3707&token=test&*graphitProfiler=true*&format=json```